rolling-sagas/rs-doc/items_equipment/items.md

 Each of these equipments will affect the player's stats in one form or another.
 Equipping a specific type of weapon, for example, a melee weapon (sword) will give the player the **option** to **use** melee during combat.
 The same goes for firearms.
 Each weapon and armor will have their own attack stats etc.

 *Note that the player can still choose to brawl if they wish to do so.*

+## Create your own Items

+As always, we need to give the tools to the players to build their own items and equipment if they wish to do so.
+In that case, they will have to fill out the corresponding details of the item/equipment they wish to create.

+## Enemies

+*This section is related to the **enemies.md** file under **battle_system**.*

+Keep in mind that enemies drop items, and these items will **ALL** be coming from the **item library**.